jansche/product-feedback/README.md

 ## What a Product Feedback Program can’t do
--	Extended or contingency staff
+-	Take responsibility for business decisions
--	A team of mini-evangelists
+-	Access a pool of unpaid product testers
--	A free resource
--	Employees at [company's name]
+-	Replace quality assurance processes
+-	Substitute bounty bug hunts
--	A tool of amplification for our content or marketing campaigns
+-	Amplify content or marketing campaigns

 ## What is Product Feedback
+tbd

 ## Program Objectives and Key Results
 -	Building a network of responsive experts that are committed to providing high-quality product feedback from themselves and their communities
--	Nurture external voices for [company’s name]’s products
+-	Organically nurture external voices for [company’s name]’s products
 -	Provide clear structure and framework for managing feedback end-to-end
 -	Setup a toolset for product feedback management
--	Setup an interaction scheme between contributors
+-	Setup an interaction scheme

 ### Projected impact (not all apply to all OSS Advisors evenly), Key Results
--	1+ product feedback / OSS Advisors / quarter
--	1+ pieces of content that mention [company's name] / OSS Advisor / month
--	1+ contribution to documentation base / OSS Advisor / month (accounting for seasonality necessary)
+- tbd

 ### What is Success (tools of measurements in brackets)